mindset-labs/tg-mindgames/docs/index.md

 A simple game of rock, paper, scissors which follows the same classic rules that we all know.

-> Game Contract (Xion network): `xion1gkdu9yqntqgf5ta4nucpmgqef4vskqkr63h8y9f4kdmeterdqnxqhle09c`
+> Game Contract (Xion testnet): `xion1gkdu9yqntqgf5ta4nucpmgqef4vskqkr63h8y9f4kdmeterdqnxqhle09c`

 ---